 Please find below a list of important databases accessible for staff and guests of the MPG.
-This selection comprises only a part of databases collected under MPG.
-ReNa.

 Web of Science (former Web of Knowledge) provides access to the „Web of Science Core Collection“, containing also InCites Journal Citation Reports (JCR) and the Essential Science Indicators (ESI), to BIOSIS Preview, MEDLINE, SciELO Citation Index and Zoological Record.
 Tools for analyzing search results and creating citation reports are also available.
 Patents are searchable under the Derwent Innovations Index (from 1963 onwards, please find further patent databases below).